 Minimizes Pressure Ulcers

-This indicates the percentage of residents that sustained a pressure ulcer.
-Pressure ulcers are considered to be an indicator of nursing care .
-Pressure ulcers, which are also known as bed sores, are often caused by patients not being moved frequently enough.
+This tells you the percentage of patients who sustained a pressure ulcer.
+Pressure ulcers, also known as bed sores, are routinely caused by patients not being moved frequently enough.
+Better nursing protocols minimizes the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls